German Masters: History

 The 1997 event was held in Bingen am Rhein using the same format as in 1996.
 The final qualifying round was held in Hereford in September.
-John Higgins met Ken Doherty in the final, Higgins led 5–3 lead after the first session and then won the first three frames in the evening session to lead 8–3.
+John Higgins met John Parrott in the final, Higgins led 5–3 lead after the first session and then won the first three frames in the evening session to lead 8–3.
 Parrott won frame 12 but Higgins finished the match with a break of 105 in the next frame, winning the first prize of £50,000.
 In 1998 the event was again held at Bingen am Rhein but became an invitation event with 12 players competing.
 The name of the tournament was changed to German Masters.
 The winner received £25,000 with all 12 players guaranteed a minimum of £5,000.
 John Parrott beat Mark Williams 6–4 in the final.
 Williams led 4–3 but Parrott won the next three to win the match.
 The event then was discontinued, but returned for the 2010/2011 season as a ranking tournament.

 The revived tournament has been held at the Tempodrom in Berlin since the 2011 edition.
-It has traditionally been run as a five-day event (from Wednesday to Sunday) with the format being a flat-128 player draw and the first two rounds played as qualifiers away from the venue sometime before the main event.
-The format received occasional criticism over the years, but the 2023 German Masters received notable criticism as a result of many Top 16 players failing to reach the main stages of the tournament and Ronnie O'Sullivan withdrawing before his first round qualifying match. (initially there was just six players who qualified, but this dropped to four as two were suspended).
-In the main event itself, two of those players failed to progress beyond the Last 16.
+The trophy was named after former World Snooker Tour director Brandon Parker in 2021.

-Following those criticisms and with support of the promoter SnookerStars.de, the World Snooker Tour confirmed that the televised stages of the tournament were to be increased from its normal five days to the traditional seven days.
+In 2024 the World Snooker Tour announcedthat the televised stages of the tournament were to be increased from its normal five days to the traditional seven days.